-In addition to specific aspects of the criteria, the short-listing panel identified five common, broad weaknesses among the entrants

-- Balanced disclosure Disclosing both negative and positive impacts of environmental, social and economic performance enhances credibility and objectivity of a report.
+Strengths - Comprehensibility and appropriate length of the report - Use of Internet Weaknesses - Few reports provide feedback mechanisms for report-users - Provision of a summary report to accompany the full-length document - Appropriateness of graphs, illustrations and photos Broad weaknesses In addition to specific aspects of the criteria, the short-listing panel identified five common, broad weaknesses among the entrants 1.
+Balanced disclosure Disclosing both negative and positive impacts of environmental, social and economic performance enhances credibility and objectivity of a report.
 Although judges commended some companies for their reporting on stakeholder engagements, but credibility is weakened by inclusion of only positive stakeholder feedback. - 2.
 Inclusion of social and economic performance indicators Sustainability reports need to encompass social, economic and environmental performance indicators.
 Even though companies are including environmental performance disclosure, limited information about social and economic performance indicators were included in the reports.
 Global Reporting Initiative Guidelines outline examples of a number of economic and social performance indicators which can be used as reference/guidance examples for reporting relevant social/economic performance indicators in the reports. - 3.
 Absence of Third Party Assurance/verification statements Only a couple of companies included third party assurance/verification statements.
 Assurance statements aimed at providing reasonable level of assurance regarding the completeness and credibility of the information included in the report should be an integral part of the reports submitted as it enhances the credibility of the reports submitted.

-4. Chairman's statement

-There were very few evidences of Chairman's statement included in the reports and when the statement is included it often acts as a 'sign off' to the report, without particularly commenting on or discussing the environmental/social/sustainability challenges or performance covered in the report.

-5. Inclusion of SMART Targets

-Even though environmental and social targets are included in the reports but they were generally not quantified or lacked a timescale.
+4. Chairman's statement There were very few evidences of Chairman's statement included in the reports and when the statement is included it often acts as a 'sign off' to the report, without particularly commenting on or discussing the environmental/social/sustainability challenges or performance covered in the report.
+5. Inclusion of SMART Targets Even though environmental and social targets are included in the reports but they were generally not quantified or lacked a timescale.
 Targets should be set using the SMART principles: Specific, Measurable, Achievable, Realistic and Time-based.

-The number of entries this year was 78 out of which 10 were selected for the shortlist.
-ACCA and WWF are very encouraged by interest of the business community in the Awards scheme which illustrates the business community continuing interest in the idea of transparency in reporting.
+The number of entries this year was 89, of which 6 were selected for the shortlist.
+ACCA and WWF are encouraged with the growing number of participating companies in the Awards scheme, which illustrates their interest and appreciation of transparency in reporting.
 This letter aims to provide constructive feedback to reporters to enhance the standard and quality of reporting in Pakistan.
+Best wishes PERA short-listing panel